mhaeusser/Diagrams/README.md

 With AsciiDoctor installed, diagrams can be created inside AsciiDoc files.

 AsciiDoctor needs Ruby (https://www.ruby-lang.org/de/ → https://rubyinstaller.org).
-Once Ruby is installed, execute `gem install asciidoctor` and `gem install asciidoctor-diagram`.
+Once Ruby is installed, execute `gem install asciidoctor` and `gem install asciidoctor-diagram` (see http://asciidoctor.org/docs/asciidoctor-diagram/).

 To use IntelliJ IDEA as an editor, open an .adoc file with it an die IDE will suggest downloading the right plugin.